 |Weight||8 lb||7 lb 7 oz||5 lb 1 oz||4 lb 11 oz||10.6 oz|

 |Main container material||Durathane||Durathane||Durathane||Durathane||Durathane|

 Our Analysis and Test Results

 This haul bag is big and burly.
-With the welded seams on this, seam blowout is nearly impossible (I have blown out a few haul bags that have traditional sewn seems).
+With the welded seams on this, seam blowout is nearly impossible (we have blown out a few haul bags that have traditional sewn seems).
 More importantly, the haul bag material is bomber.
 While you still have to carefully pack the bag for lower angle terrain (as you do with all bags), you are much less likely to wear a hole in the side of this one.
-In fact, if packed properly on every wall there is no reason this bag should not last for 50-plus big walls.
-One of my few earlier gripes with this bag was the lack of a water-tight closure.
-Metolius fixed that with their river-bag closure that is one of the most waterproof closures made.
+In fact, if packed properly on every wall, there is no reason this bag should not last for 50 plus big walls.
+One of our few earlier gripes with this bag was the lack of a water-tight closure.
+Metolius fixed that with their river bag closure that is one of the most waterproof closures made.
 While it is impossible to keep everything dry if you are in a downpour, the Metolius and Yates closure systems do the best job.
-For a improvised summit bivy, the extra skirt has you covered.
+For an improvised summit bivy, the extra skirt has you covered.

-This bag is deep, maybe too deep.
+This bag is deep; maybe too deep.
 You have to really dive to get to the bottom.
-At a hanging belay it is hard to get to the bottom.
+At a hanging belay, it is hard to get to the bottom.
 They should make this bag two inches wider and two inches shorter.
-You would create about the same volume but the bag would be much easier to access.
+You would create about the same volume, but the bag would be much easier to access.

 — Chris McNamara

 Ad-free.
 Influence-free.
 Powered by Testing.